 When in 1996 they found this amazing little neighborhood where they could build their forever home and paid a little extra for the beautiful marsh behind it, it was a dream come true for them?

 It was their fairy tale house.

-It wasn’t a massive palace but rather an adorable and quaint one-story cottage type home.
+It wasn’t a massive palace, but an adorable and quaint one-story cottage-type home.

 It was perfect.